 Seat weaving and chair caning are alive and well on the Mississippi Gulf Coast!
-Thanks to the continuing education programs in Hancock County and Gulfport, over 120 people in Mississippi have learned this time honored craft since 2007.
+Thanks to the continuing education programs, over 120 people in Mississippi have learned this time honored craft since 2007.

 Classes are fun, with the focus on making everyone successful.
 The ability to laugh is a requirement.

 Gulfport, MS Gulfport High School, every Thursday evening from 6:00 - 8:00 p.m., beginning 10 February 2022 for six weeks.
 For details and to enroll see the Gulfport Community Education website, Community Education / Arts (gulfportschools.org).
 Instruction will include traditional laced cane, fibre rush, flat reed, and machine woven cane.
 Bring your own chair or stool and be ready to make it "sit-able" again.
 For more information and registration, contact Ginger Walker with Gulfport Community Education, 228-896-7622.